left gatepost Where is the Isle of Bute

 Prominent personalities with a Bute connection

-• HRH Prince Charles, The Duke of Rothesay: "Duke of Rothesay" is the Scottish Peerage title used by HRH Prince Charles when in Scotland.
+• HRH The Prince William, KG, KT, PC, ADC, The Prince of Wales, The Duke of Cornwall, The Duke of Cambridge, and The Duke of Rothesay (21 June 1982 - ): "Duke of Rothesay" is the Scottish Peerage title used by HRH The Prince William when in Scotland (as it was previously by his father HM The King Charles III prior to the passing of The Late HM Queen Elizabeth II).
 During the late 14th and early 15th centuries Rothesay Castle was a favourite residence of Robert II (King 1371-1390) and Robert III (King 1390-1406).
 King Robert III, was the first monarch to designate his eldest son (David) the Duke of Rothesay (in 1398) thus commencing the tradition of the Dukedom.
-That title is still bestowed on the heir-apparent to the throne and so is currently held by HRH Prince Charles.
+That title is still bestowed on the heir-apparent to the throne and so, with the accession of HM King Charles III to the throne, that title is now currently held by HRH Prince William.
+He also has the Scottish title of The Earl of Strathearn.

-• Lord Richard Attenborough: who has appeared in more than 50 films, including Jurassic Park and Miracle on 34th Street, directed the movie Gandhi which won eight Oscars in 1982, was knighted by Her Majesty the Queen in 1976, and given a Life Peerage in 1993, has a personal retreat estate (Rhubodach) at the north end of the Isle of Bute.
+• Lord Richard Attenborough: (29 August 1923 - 24 August 2014) who appeared in more than 50 films, including Jurassic Park and Miracle on 34th Street, directed the movie Gandhi which won eight Oscars in 1982, was knighted by Her Majesty the Queen in 1976, and given a Life Peerage in 1993, had, until recently, a personal retreat estate (Rhubodach) at the north end of the Isle of Bute.
+This estate has now been acquired by the people of Bute as part of a community buy-out scheme.

 • Sir (Dr) William MacEwen: (1848-1924) the founder of Erskine Hospital and its "first great surgeon" and subsequently Professor of Surgery at the Western Infirmary and Surgeon to the Royal household, was born in Rothesay.
 He is recognised as being 'the father of neurosurgery'.
 His Bute home was the present Garrochty House at the south end of the island (visible from St Blane's).
 When Mount Stuart served as a Military Hospital during World War 1, Dr MacEwen was a resident surgeon.
 He was awarded the Freedom of the Royal Burgh in 1922, two years before his death.
 (More)